IjayAbby/Tic-Tac-Toe/README.md

 8. Type pry, and load the file like below:
    `load "TicTacToe.rb"`
 9. Call methods on the pry and try it.

+## Game Instructions
+Tic-Tac-Toe is a very popular game, which consists in making a sequence of three symbols in either a row, column or diagonal in a 3x3 board.
+To play the game follow the getting started steps mentioned above this file.
+After you done that, run the main file and follow these steps:
+- The game displays the board with the a welcome note on top.
+- You will be prompted as a first player to enter your preferred name.
+- You will be prompted as a second player to enter your preferred name.
+- You will be prompted to choose who should go first.
+- You will be provided with the choices you can pick from that is, between 1 - 9.
+- You will play in turns, in sequence till the board is full then it will announce the game results ie, draw or winner.
+- If you want to play again you can say (Y) yes or entirely quit the game by choosing (N).

 ## Contributing